lalitkrsharma/MERN/README.md

 ## Description

 Welcome to a room-booking Website!
-(Room-Khojo).
+(Room-Khojo)
 This site is the result of my one-month training program at Ardent Computech Pvt.
 Ltd.

 ## Table of Contents